rberenguel/pinta/llm-context.md

 - **Core Structure (Schema Lines):**

   - The editor initializes with a main diagonal line whose size and position are determined by the viewport.
-This line acts as a reference for the diagram's scale, especially when loading [project description in first user turn of this session].
+This line acts as a reference for the diagram's scale, especially when loading.
   - Clicking on any existing line creates a new child line.
 These child lines are oriented perpendicularly to their parent by storing a `relativeDirection` (`1` or `-1`) and dynamically calculating their display angle based on the parent's current angle.
 This system was a recent refactor to improve responsiveness to screen resizing.
   - Text labels can be added to each line.
 These labels support multiline input (Shift+Enter) and are editable.
-The text can be dragged along its line, and its perpendicular offset can be adjusted [project description in first user turn of this session, and subsequent feature additions].
+The text can be dragged along its line, and its perpendicular offset can be adjusted.
   - Line labels now also support dynamic font sizing (Ctrl/Cmd + `.` or `,`), bolding (Ctrl/Cmd + `B`), and centering toggles (Ctrl/Cmd + `C`).
-  - Hyperlinks can be associated with line labels (via Ctrl/Cmd + `K`), displaying a prefix icon (e.g., 🔗, 📜) based on the URL content.
-The icon is clickable, opening the link in a new tab, and the full URL appears on hover [project description in first user turn of this session, and subsequent feature additions].
+  - Hyperlinks can be associated with line labels (via Ctrl/Cmd + `K`), displaying a prefix icon (e.g., 📜, 📦) based on the URL content.
+The icon is clickable, opening the link in a new tab, and the full URL appears on hover.
-  - Child lines are resizable from their outer end and their base can be dragged along their parent line [project description in first user turn of this session].
+  - Child lines are resizable from their outer end and their base can be dragged along their parent line.

 - **Annotation Tools:**

   - **Post-it Notes:** Users can create (Alt+Click or Hold on empty space), drag, edit content (including rich text like links via paste), delete, and change the color and font size of Post-it notes.
-Their positions are saved as percentages of the editor container [project description in first user turn of this session, and subsequent feature additions].
+Their positions are saved as percentages of the editor container.
 The Post-it functionality has been moved to its own module, `js/postit.js`.
   - **SVG Drawings:** An SVG layer (`drawingCanvas`) allows for basic freehand drawings:
     - Rectangles and Highlights (selected with 'r' or 'h' keys).
     - Arrows (selected with 'a' key).
-    - These shapes can be selected, dragged, deleted, and their color can be changed using keyboard shortcuts ('c' then a color key) [project description in first user turn of this session].
+    - These shapes can be selected, dragged, deleted, and their color can be changed using keyboard shortcuts ('c' then a color key).

 - **User Interface & Interaction:**